 Simply call us on 0800 200 252.
 Whatever your query, we are here to help.

 Find your local ASB Insurance Manager and arrange an appointment.

 Visit us at one of our many branches across New Zealand.

-ASB life, health and disability insurances are underwritten by Sovereign Assurance Company Limited (“Sovereign”).
+ASB life, health and disability insurances are underwritten by Sovereign Assurance Company Limited ("Sovereign").
+Sovereign is part of the Commonwealth Bank of Australia Group and is a related company of ASB Bank Limited and its subsidiaries (the "Banking Group").
+None of the Banking Group, the Commonwealth Bank of Australia, or any other company in the Commonwealth Bank of Australia Group, or any of their directors, or any other person, guarantees Sovereign or its subsidiaries, or any of the products issued by Sovereign or its subsidiaries.
 For full details refer to the relevant policy document which is available on request from any ASB branch or by calling 0800 200 252.
 The availability of insurance cover is subject to your application being approved.
+All applications are subject to individual consideration.
 Special conditions, exclusions or premium loadings may apply.
 See further information about Sovereign.